thiagodsantos/nodejs-unit-tests/README.md

 make linter && make build
 ```

-And again you'd need to tell what the previous code actually does.

 ## Versioning

 We can maybe use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [link to tags on this repository](/tags).

 ## Environment variables